 - Find a location.
 Finding a central location where everyone will feel comfortable, such as a community center, house of worship, school yard, public park, or empty city lot.
 You might have to pay a permit fee to hold them in city-owned lots, but you can creatively fundraise to cover the cost.

 - Attract volunteers.
 Colleges and universities are great recruiting grounds for volunteers.
 Don’t be afraid to approach religious congregations, given that many houses of worship focus on helping the poor.
-And reach out to any local groups that support the creation of an economy based on sharing and reuse.
+And reach out to any local groups that support the creation of an economy based on sharing and reuse, such as BuyNothing groups, Free Pantry organizers, and FreeCycle communities.

 - Get items to “sell.”
 Post “wanted” notices in every local gathering place, from libraries to supermarkets to local shops.
 Take advantage of the changing seasons when many people are cleaning out their closets and drawers preparing to make room for their summer or winter clothes.
 Offer to pick up items or have one drop-off location to make it easy for people to donate their stuff.
 You might even accept drop-offs on the same day as the market.
 Make sure the goods you are “selling” are of good quality.
 New York’s Really Really Free Market has a group of volunteers to screen items.